 Two of the VIEs manufacture products in North America for the automotive industry.
-The Company funded the entities' short-term liquidity needs through revolving credit facilities and had the power to direct the activities that were considered most significant to the entities through its key customer supply relationships.
-These VIE's were divested as a result of the Adient spin-off in the first quarter of fiscal 2017.
+The Company funds the entities' short-term liquidity needs through revolving credit facilities and has the power to direct the activities that are considered most significant to the entities through its key customer supply relationships.

 In fiscal 2012, a pre-existing VIE accounted for under the equity method was reorganized into three separate investments as a result of the counterparty exercising its option to put its interest to the Company.
 The Company acquired additional interests in two of the reorganized group entities.
 The reorganized group entities are considered to be VIEs as the other owner party has been provided decision making rights but does not have equity at risk.
 The Company is considered the primary beneficiary of one of the entities due to the Company's power pertaining to decisions over significant activities of the entity.
 As such, this VIE has been consolidated within the Company's consolidated statements of financial position.
 The impact of consolidation of the entity on the Company's consolidated statements of income for the years ended September 30, 2016, 2015 and 2014 was not material.
-The VIE is named as a co-obligor under a third party debt agreement of \$170 million, maturing in fiscal 2020, under which it could become subject to paying more than its allocated share of the third party debt in the event of bankruptcy of one or more of the other coobligors.
+The VIE is named as a co-obligor under a third party debt agreement of \$170 million, maturing in fiscal 2020, under which it could become subject to paying more than its allocated share of the third party debt in the event of bankruptcy of one or more of the other co-obligors.
 The other co-obligors, all related parties in which the Company is an equity investor, consist of the remaining group entities involved in the reorganization.
 As part of the overall reorganization transaction, the Company has also provided financial support to the group entities in the form of loans totaling \$37 million, which are subordinate to the third party debt agreement.
 The Company is a significant customer of certain co-obligors, resulting in a remote possibility of loss.
 Additionally, the Company is subject to a floor guaranty expiring in fiscal 2022; in the event that the other owner party no longer owns any part of the group entities due to sale or transfer, the Company has guaranteed that the proceeds received from the sale or transfer will not be less than \$25 million.
 The Company has partnered with the group entities to design and manufacture battery components for the Power Solutions business.